anonys6/safetech/README.md

 Live Demo: [SafeTech Website](https://safetech-zeta.vercel.app/)

----

-## ⚠️ Disclaimer

-This project is for **demonstration purposes only**.
-**All rights are reserved**.
-Redistribution, modification, or reuse of the code without explicit permission is strictly prohibited.

-If you wish to discuss the project or request permission, please contact me at [info@safetechco.com](mailto:info@safetechco.com).

----

 ## Overview

 SafeTech Solutions is a comprehensive web platform showcasing industrial safety equipment and monitoring systems.
 The project demonstrates modern web development practices using Next.js 14, offering a responsive, multilingual interface with seamless navigation and dynamic content management.